yashika51/socioeconomic-trends-estonia/README.md

  s3://estonia-gold`

-I ran into some errors like “failed: s3://estonia-bronze An error occurred (AccessDenied)” but I fixed them by managing security settings in the AWS management console.
+I ran into some errors like `failed: s3://estonia-bronze An error occurred (AccessDenied)` but I fixed them by managing security settings in the AWS management console.

 ## Transformation Logic: Moving Data from Bronze to Silver Bucket